gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

 });
 ```

-### `AppRouter` component rewrite
+### Rewrite of the `AppRouter` component

-This release features a complete rewrite of the [AppRouter](../reference/routing/appRouter.md) component.
+This release features a full rewrite of the [AppRouter](../reference/routing/appRouter.md) component.
 The `AppRouter` component used to handle many concerns like global data fetching, deferred registrations, error handling and a loading state.
 Those concerns have been delegated to the consumer code, supported by the new [useIsBootstrapping](../reference/routing/useIsBootstrapping.md), [usePublicDataQueries](../reference/tanstack-query/usePublicDataQueries.md), [useProtectedDataQueries](../reference/tanstack-query/useProtectedDataQueries.md) and [useDeferredRegistrations](../reference/registration/useDeferredRegistrations.md) hooks.

 Before: